terminaldweller/mutator/README.md

 git clone https://ipfs.io/ipfs/QmdBBG76K5rNSWB4iK4ZhTtiZAkSsyDpiWzcPsPfnHY2ZA/mutator

 ```

-If you don't have them, you can build them or get them from a repo.<br/>
+NOTE: this is mostly a novelty feature.
+The copy you can fetch from IPFS is usually outdated.<br/>

 To build LLVM/Clang from source take a look at [here](https://clang.llvm.org/get_started.html) and [here](http://llvm.org/docs/GettingStarted.html).<br/>
 To build `safercpp-arr` you to need to build Clang with RTTI enabled.<br/>
 On Fedora you can just get the Requirements by dnf.
 For Ubuntu and Debian either look at mutator's `.travis.yaml` or check out the [nightly builds for Debian/Ubuntu](http://apt.llvm.org).<br/>